dyyfk/weiqi-fullstack/README.md

 5. Users do not have a default avatar
 6. User fields are inconsistent in the MongoDB database
 7. Frontend methods are all in one file
+8. Users should have a rating system

 # solved issues:

-1. Google routes cannot redirect ✔
+~~ 1.
+Google routes cannot redirect ~~

 # how I did it
 ## Frontend